giu386/github-final-project/CONTRIBUTING.md

-      Contributions:
-        - All contributions,
-           - bug reports,
-           - bug fixes,
-           - documentation improvements,
-           - enhancements,
-           - and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.